kuanoni/astro-portfolio/src/content/project/security-badging.md

 ## Security Badging System

-A straightforward and user-friendly way to manage a security badging system.
+A straightforward and user-friendly way to manage an employee badging system.
 It features a searchable table that presents employee information in an organized and easy-to-read format.
-Each profile on the table can be further edited, allowing for easy updates and modifications.
+Each employee profile can be further edited, allowing for easy updates and modifications.

 Full **CRUD** functionality through a custom **Express/MongoDB backend**.